Table of Contents

-Why agents prefer to send mentioned messages via SMS instead of an e-mail or by phone?
+Why do agents prefer to send mentioned messages via SMS instead of e-mail or by phone?

 I think they want to provide the best possible, professional customer care.
 In insurances, SMS is a first, automated contact channel.
 A phone call and e-mail are used later to specify an offer and to answer questions.

 Similarly to other communication connected to the finances, we’re accustomed to firstly receiving text messages.
 Telephone companies could phone each client individually.
 But why would they, when they can send an SMS about a new invoice?
 At a larger scale, this channel is simply quicker and more effective.

 We’ve been comparing many providers.
 Even though your solution was one of the costliest, we decided to choose it because of your scale of operation, documentation and English-speaking support.